Welcome to the 2025 WMS Congress guide. We have created a video version, which you can view here. And the text version goes into more detail below.

 The currency in Austria is the Euro.
 You can find live exchange rates online using this link.

 The official language in Austria is German.
 Many people also speak English.
 This website provides some common German phrases.
-Importantly, the German word for Vienna is Wein.
-When you see signposts for Wein Mitte, they’re directing you to central Vienna.
+Importantly, the German word for Vienna is Wien.
+When you see signposts for Wien Mitte, they’re directing you to central Vienna.

-The Austria Centre is towards the north east of the city and easily accessible by public transport.
-It has recently had a full refurbishment and we are looking forward to hosting WMS 2025 in its state of the art facilities.
+The Austria Center is towards the north east of the city and easily accessible by public transport.
+It has recently had a full refurbishment and we are looking forward to hosting WMS 2025 in its state-of-the-art facilities.
 The venue is arranged over five floors.
 WMS 2025 will take place on Level -2.
-This is ground level, though car park and other access ramps mean there is some building that enables access on upper floors.
 Because we are on Level -2, each of the room numbers is preceded by a -.
 This is to make it distinct from level 2, which is near the top of the building.

 The WMS Pre-Congress Teaching Course takes place for the day and a half immediately before the Congress begins.
 This year, that’s 6th and 7th October.